|

 based cell phones do not work at all in China.
 Those

-that do tend to be extremely expensive.
-For example,
+that do tend to be extremely expensive and many

-tax for all incoming and out going calls and the
+minute plus tax for all incoming and out going calls

-other major carriers are not far behind in terms of
+and the other major carriers are not far behind in

 This article is intended to advise you on whether